bernardosulzbach/contagium/README.md

-# Infection
+# Contagium

-Infection is a minimalist contagion JavaScript game.
+Contagium is a minimalist infection JavaScript game.

 It uses [HTML5 Boilerplate](https://html5boilerplate.com/).

 # Configuring

-You will need gulp to build the project.
+You will need `gulp` to build the project.

 You will also need Git LFS to work with the repository.
 In order to obtain it, download the tarball from [this website](https://git-lfs.github.com/), extract